 Ideal peaks are Gaussian distributions and symmetrical, because of the random nature of the analyte interactions with the column.

 - The separation is hence accomplished by partitioning the sample between the gas and a thin layer of a nonvolatile liquid held on a solid support.

-- A sample containing the solutes is injected onto a heated block where it is immediately vaporized and swept as a plug of vapor by the carrier gas stream into the column inlet.
+- A sample containing the solutes is injected into a heated block where it is immediately vaporized and swept as a plug of vapor by the carrier gas stream into the column inlet.

-- The solutes are adsorbed by the stationary phase and then desorbed by fresh carrier gas.
+- The solutes are adsorbed by the stationary phase and then desorbed by a fresh carrier gas.

 - The process is repeated in each plate as the sample is moved toward the outlet.

 - Each solute will travel at its own rate through the column.

 - Their bands will separate into distinct zones depending on the partition coefficients, and band spreading.